ancient-military-history

 Environmental Factors

-The region’s semi-arid climate, with dramatic temperature swings, windborne sand, and occasional heavy rainfall, causes stone deterioration through salt crystallization and freeze-thaw cycles.
-Airborne pollution from traffic, industry, and dust storms accelerates erosion, especially on soft limestone and sandstone.
-In coastal areas like Alexandria, salt-laden humidity attacks masonry foundations.
-Moreover, groundwater rise—often due to broken drainage infrastructure—saturates walls and creates salt efflorescence that scars decorative surfaces.
-The original text’s mention of “vibrations from modern infrastructure” is critical: Cairo’s relentless traffic, subway construction, and nearby pile-driving can cause micro-cracks that widen over time, threatening structural stability.
+The semi-arid climate that characterizes much of the Mamluk heartland presents severe challenges to stone structures.
+Dramatic temperature swings between day and night, windborne sand that abrades surfaces, and occasional heavy rainfall events all contribute to stone deterioration through salt crystallization and freeze-thaw cycles that slowly disintegrate masonry.
+Airborne pollution from traffic, industrial activity, and dust storms accelerates erosion, particularly on the soft limestone and sandstone that were commonly used in Mamluk construction.
+In coastal cities like Alexandria, salt-laden humidity from the Mediterranean attacks masonry foundations and promotes decay from the ground up.
+Groundwater rise, often caused by broken drainage infrastructure and rising water tables, saturates walls and creates salt efflorescence that scars and disfigures decorative surfaces.
+The vibrations from modern infrastructure that the original article mentioned are a critical concern: Cairo's relentless traffic, the construction of new subway lines, and nearby pile-driving operations can cause micro-cracks that widen over time, threatening the structural stability of buildings that were not designed to withstand such stresses.

 Human Impact